cyberbotics/webots/docs/reference/altimeter.md

 ### Description

-The [Altimeter](#altimeter) node is used to model an Altimeter sensor, which can obtain information about its height above the global reference plane from the controller program.
+The [Altimeter](#altimeter) node is used to model an altimeter sensor, which can obtain information about its height above the global reference plane from the controller program.

 ### Field Summary